ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-The client instance's URI MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.
+The client instance's URI MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme that is loaded on the end user's device.

 ~~~ json
 "interact": {